 Individual health insurance

-Individual health insurance plans are available through UnitedHealthcare and can be bought on your state health insurance marketplace if you currently do not receive health care through an employer or Medicaid.
-UnitedHealthcare offers five different metal tiers of coverage:
+Individual health insurance plans are available through UnitedHealthcare and can be bought on the federal health insurance marketplace or your state's marketplace.
+UnitedHealthcare offers five different tiers of coverage:

-Since its policies are only offered on health insurance marketplaces, you can only buy a UnitedHealthcare individual plan during open enrollment or if you have a special enrollment period (SEP) exception.
+Since these policies are only offered on health insurance marketplaces, you can only buy a UnitedHealthcare individual plan during open enrollment or if you have a special enrollment period (SEP) exception.

-Price is an important aspect to consider when choosing your health insurance policy.
-However, you should also look at the additional benefits that each health insurance provider offers.
-For example, UnitedHealthcare gives policyholders access to wellness programs, which we evaluate in more depth in this review.
+Price is important when choosing your health insurance policy.
+However, you should also look at the other perks that each health insurance provider offers.
+For example, UnitedHealthcare gives customers access to wellness programs, which we evaluate in more depth in this review.

-Below you will find a breakdown of each metal tier.
-The main differences between these plans is typically the monthly premium, deductible and out-of-pocket maximums (OOPMs).
+UnitedHealthcare plans are cheaper if you buy a lower-level plan.
+The main differences between these plans are typically the monthly premium, deductible and out-of-pocket maximum (OOPM).
 However, depending on what state you live in, the specific details of the policy may differ, such as copays and coinsurance amounts.

-Medicare Advantage policies are offered by UnitedHealthcare through AARP.
-This means that although UHC is offering the policy, the Medicare Advantage plan is actually being underwritten by AARP.
-Some Medicare Advantage policies you can purchase include:
+Medicare policies are offered by UnitedHealthcare through AARP.
+This means that although UHC is offering the policy, the coverage comes from AARP.
+Some Medicare policies you can get include:

-Although these are all the policies offered by UHC, they may not all be available in your state since individual state regulations will vary.
+Although these are all policies offered by UHC, they may not all be available in your state since individual state regulations vary.

 Short-term health insurance

 UnitedHealthcare short-term health insurance policies are cheaper than individual health insurance but provide the bare minimum in benefits.
-Furthermore, unlike individual plans, a short-term policy can be purchased outside of open enrollment, meaning it can be bought throughout the year.
+Unlike individual plans, you can get a short-term policy outside of open enrollment, which means you can buy it any time of the year.

 Business health insurance

-Small-business health insurance and employer plans are offered by UnitedHealthcare for groups that have between two and over 5,000 employees.
-These are usually comprehensive plans, meaning that medical, dental, health, disability and life could all be provided to employees of a company.
+Small-business health insurance and employer plans are offered by UnitedHealthcare for groups that have anywhere from two to over 5,000 employees.
+These are usually comprehensive plans, meaning that medical, dental, disability and life could all be provided to employees of a company.
 However, UnitedHealthcare also lets business owners pick and choose which policies they might want to offer employees.

 For example, a small-business owner could choose to offer a health and dental plan through UHC but get their disability policy through a different provider.